dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 <b>Fix:</b>

-- You will need to materialize the model that the metric is built on as a table/view/incremental.
+&mdash; You will need to materialize the model that the metric is built on as a table/view/incremental.

 </div>
   </div>